Wong-Kai-Xian/CVE_Threat_Intelligence_Toolkit/README.md

 - **Detailed CVE Information:** Provides comprehensive descriptions, proof-of-concept (PoC) code, prerequisite environment details such as build numbers, and maps related MITRE ATT&CK techniques to give analysts a full picture of the vulnerability and its exploit context.

+-- **Patch Coverage Analyzer:** Given a patch (KB) number, the system identifies which CVEs have been addressed by it and highlights those that remain unpatched, helping analysts track remediation coverage and gaps in system security.

 - **Quick Environment Setup:** Enables rapid download of required environment components, allowing users to efficiently set up realistic conditions for simulating the CVE exploit.

 - **LLM-Based Behavior Extraction:** Uses large language models to analyze input data such as Process Monitor (Procmon) logs, extracting key behaviors related to the CVE to highlight important exploit patterns.